Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

   profiles.

-* When answering a question, consider including some explanation of how you arrived at your solution (rather than just writing a solution).
+* When answering a question, consider including some explanation of how you arrived at your solution.
 This way, you help people not only to solve their problem at hand, but also to help themselves in the future.

 * Rudeness and ad hominem comments are not acceptable.

 * Brevity is OK.
-Consider, though, that information that is obvious and not worth mentioning to you may be very helpful to others.
+Consider, though, that information that is obvious to you may be very helpful to others.

-* If you believe the issue has been discussed before, please give the URL of the relevant thread or web site.
+* Provide URLs to other relevant threads or web sites.

 ## Acknowledgments ##